How to Start Hand Lettering: Simple Beginner’s Guide

 The great thing about hand lettering is that you can be as creative as you want – there are no real rules!

-You could mix and match styles to come up with your own unique version.
+You can mix and match styles to come up with your own unique version.

 Letter terminology and structure